MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsconnectnow.md

 <!--Description-->
 This policy setting allows the configuration of wireless settings using Windows Connect Now (WCN).
 The WCN Registrar enables the discovery and configuration of devices over Ethernet (UPnP), over In-band 802.11 WLAN, through the Windows Portable Device API (WPD), and via USB Flash drives.

-Additional options are available to allow discovery and configuration over a specific medium.
+More options are available to allow discovery and configuration over a specific medium.

 If you enable this policy setting, additional choices are available to turn off the operations over a specific medium.